anandaditya444/Hack-Jmi-Project/README.md

 # OnlineCanvasServer

-This is the source code for Live Whiteboard Web Project, which allows us to draw in Real Time on multiple clients using Socket.IO and HTML5 Canvas.
+This is the source code for Online Canvas board Web Project, which allows us to draw in Real Time on multiple clients using Socket.IO and HTML5 Canvas.

 ## Development